TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/json-web-tokens/jwt-keycloak.md

 {{< img src="/img/keycloak-jwt/client-secret.png" alt="Retrieve client secret" width="800px" height="400" >}}

-6. Generate your JWTs using curl and store them.
-These are keys you will use to access your services through the Tyk Gateway.
+6. Generate your JWT using curl.
+This is the token will use to access your services through the Tyk Gateway.
+You can choose to generate your JWT by using either of the following methods.
+Make sure to replace the `KEYCLOAK_` prefixed parameters with the appropriate values.

     - Password Grant Type
     ```.curl